woxcab/vkrss/README.md

 preferred getting user access token for the server side access to the walls.

 1. Create your own standalone application [here](https://vk.com/editapp?act=create).
-   Created app can be off because it does not matter for the API requests.
+   Created app can be off after token generation because it does not matter for the API requests.
 2. Authorize necessary account on vk.com and go to the next URL

    `https://oauth.vk.com/authorize?client_id=APP_ID&display=page&redirect_uri&scope=offline,video&response_type=code&v=5.131`